-- 2. Running the UZ/SZ/ET modules simultaneously within MIKE SHE domain for prediction of the water balance of the TBW. - 3.
-Calibration of the model will be carried out to evaluate and refine parameter values by comparing simulated and observed values in an attempt to develop a model that represents the watershed.
+1. Running the UZ/SZ/ET modules simultaneously within MIKE SHE domain for prediction of the water balance of the TBW.

+- 2. Calibration of the model to evaluate and refine parameter values by comparing simulated and observed values in an attempt to develop a model that represents the watershed.
 Different statistical evaluation methods will be employed to ensure the accuracy of the calibration results.
 This calibration and validation exercise helps to improve the predictive capability and reliability of the model.
-The main steps used for model calibration include: identification of calibration parameters, sensitivity analysis and numerical optimization. - 4.
-Development of two separate 1-D river models using MIKE 11, one for the entire Tims Branch stream and the second for the A-014 outfall tributary. - 5.
-Calibration and validation of the MIKE 11 river models in accordance with the MIKE SHE simulation of the TBW. - 6.
-Coupling the MIKE SHE watershed model and the MIKE 11 river model. - 7.
-Implementing complementary hydrologic and fate and transport models to complete a model comparison application. - 8.
-Integration of the developed hydrology models with a fate and transport model to simulate contaminant transport in the TBW and stream.
+The main steps used for model calibration include: identification of calibration parameters, sensitivity analysis and numerical optimization. - 3.
+Developing a 1-D river model using MIKE 11 for Tims Branch. - 4.
+Calibration and validation of the MIKE 11 river model of Tims Branch in accordance with the MIKE SHE simulation of TBW. - 5.
+Coupling the MIKE SHE watershed model and the MIKE 11 river model. - 6.
+Integration of the developed model with the ECO Lab module to simulate contaminant transport in the TBW and Tims Branch stream.